dcos/examples/1.8/registry/README.md

 The Docker registry requires a TLS certificate and a TLS key to operate.
 This certificate will also need to be installed in the nodes that need to access the Docker registry.
 This package uses two downloadable URIs to store the certificate and key.
 The certificate and key will be shared with the application from a host with a web server installer.
 For the purposes of this example, we will generate the certificate in a local Linux or OSX host, and use the DC/OS Bootstrap node to host the certificate and key files, leveraging the fact that it already runs an NGINX web server by default.
 Any other web server accessible from the private nodes of the cluster could also be used.

-- NOTE: This means that the location of your secrets will be OPEN in the bootstrap node to download, at least during package installation, so this process is not considered adequate for production setups.
+Note that above means that the location of your secrets will be OPEN in the bootstrap node to download, at least during package installation, so this process is not considered adequate for production setups.
 Consider making these files available only during the process of booting up the registry, and then moving them outside of the “downloadable” path for security.

-A production install should count with proper valid certificates, or use a third party certificate authority (like, [Let’s Encrypt](https://letsencrypt.org/).
-During this tutorial, we will use self-signed certs as outlined in https://github.com/docker/distribution/blob/master/docs/insecure.md#using-self-signed-certificates
+A production install should count with proper valid certificates, or use a third party certificate authority such as [Let’s Encrypt](https://letsencrypt.org/).
+During this tutorial, we will use self-signed certs as outlined in the Docker [docs](https://github.com/docker/distribution/blob/master/docs/insecure.md#using-self-signed-certificates).

-#### Create a a self-signed certificate in the *bootstrap* node with the correct common name and subject alternative names:
+#### Create a self-signed certificate

-Open a terminal in the *bootstrap* node, and generate a certificate in the /genconf/serve directory of your DC/OS installation:
+To create a self-signed certificate in the *bootstrap* node with the correct common name and subject alternative names do as follows.

-- NOTE: This assumes that your installation directory for DC/OS in the bootstrap node is `~`  If your installation path differs, please generate these files in the adequate `/genconf/serve` location):
+Open a terminal in the *bootstrap* node, and generate a certificate in the `/genconf/serve` directory of your DC/OS installation.
+Note that this assumes that your installation directory for DC/OS in the bootstrap node is `~`.
+If your installation path differs, please generate these files in the adequate `/genconf/serve` location):

 ```bash
 $ cd ~/genconf/serve   #use the /genconf/serve location of your install